 It is normal to feel anxious when the situation calls for it.
-When the stakes are high and performance is crucial, feelings of anxiety helps to keep your body ready for action.
-If someone feels anxious for an extended period of time and it affects day-to-day living, however, this person has an anxiety disorder.
+When stakes are high and performance is crucial, feelings of anxiety help keep our bodies ready for action.

 Types of Anxiety Disorders

-This type of anxiety disorder is used to describe a person who experience random panic attacks in day-to-day life without any apparent cause or triggers.
-A panic attack can consist of sweatiness, chest pain, a racing, pounding heart, choking or feelings of heart attack.
+This type of anxiety disorder is used to describe a person who experiences random panic attacks in day-to-day life without any apparent cause or triggers.
+A panic attack can consist of sweating, chest pains, severely elevated heartbeat, choking or symptoms that feel like a heart attack.

 When a person experiences extreme fear of a particular stimulus or situation, we call this a phobia.
-Flying, blood, spiders and snakes are examples of frequent phobias that are commonly experienced.
-When facing their phobias, people will tend to freeze up, have severe tremors, have a racing and pounding heart and rapid, shallow breathing.
+Flying, blood, spiders and snakes are examples of phobias that are commonly experienced.
+When facing their phobias, people will tend to freeze up; experience severe tremors; have a racing and pounding heart; and rapid, shallow breathing.

-A person with this type of anxiety disorder has excessive worries about everyday matters for a long period of time (typically 6 months or more).
-Some other symptoms of General Anxiety Disorder include restlessness, fatigue, trouble concentrating, irritability, muscle tension and sleep disturbances.
-Such a person may also have trouble making commitments and deciding on everyday matters.
+A person with this type of anxiety disorder has excessive worries about everyday matters for a long period of time (typically six months or more).
+Some other symptoms of GAD include restlessness, fatigue, trouble concentrating, irritability, muscle tension and sleep disturbances.
+Such a person may also have trouble making commitments, and find it tough to decide on day-to-day matters.

 Obsessive Compulsive Disorder (OCD)

 When a person has repeating, distressing and intrusive thoughts of images and urges to perform certain actions or rituals over and over, this person may have OCD.
 In general, such a person knows that these actions are not rational but still has trouble stopping the behaviour.
-They typically have excessive fears or worries of things that would normally appear minor or unlikely and thus repeatedly take measures against the possibility of those happening.
-Washing hands repeatedly for fear of infections, constantly checking that the door is locked when going out for fear of burglary are examples of OCD behaviour.
+Their excessive fears of things that are otherwise minor causes them to repeatedly take precautionary or salutatory measures to that end.
+Washing hands repeatedly for fear of infections, constantly checking that the door is locked when going out for fear of burglary are some examples of OCD behaviour.

 Post-Traumatic Stress Disorder (PTSD)